Dijkstra-J/DET-IOT/SpotifIoTmanual.md

 I have no idea why I can't find the device I want to find and also can't find out why I very rarely get device names, although this might have something to do with privacy and security.
 So to be able to create my final system, I will make the trigger do the following: Everytime a Bluetooth device gets within an RSSI of -71 (around 4 meters) get the currently playing song from the spotify API (Full code can be found a the bottom of this file).
 Do keep in mind that RSSI is by no means a very accurate reprsentation of distance it can easily fluctuate with multiple meters.-->
+### Step 5 Dealing with code that isn't printing correctly
 In case the code seems to be printing nothing at all, or only a part of what it should print, add some short (500ms) delays after the print statements.

+### Step 6 Plan failed, make the code do something useful.
 In the part that searches for a specific adress add the mac address (in lowercase, most devices show it in uppercase) of the device you are trying to find.
 I never got this code to find the device I wanted, so to test the code I added a random mac address the code printed and it did work.
 This means though that it is very hard to get the code to reply to a specific device.
 So instead I will code it to reply to any device that is close (RSSI higher then -71, or around 4 meters).
 Do keep in mind RSSi is not very accurate as it can fluctuate heavily, even if the device doesn't move.

 ## Part 3 Combining part 1 and 2